GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

    Estimated point density: 0.6418
    Estimated mean distance between points: 1.248

-We will interpolate (:grasscmd:`v.surf.rst` using regularized spline with tension approximation) with resolution 0.5 meter, also create slope and profile curvature map.
-Since the interpolation process can be very slow we will perform the computation on smaller area.
+DEM will be interpolated (:grasscmd:`v.surf.rst` using regularized spline with tension approximation) with resolution 0.5 meter, also slope and profile curvature map will be created.

 .. code-block:: bash